Brahmagupta: Interpolation formula

-Early concept of gravity
+Physics

-Brahmagupta in 628 described gravity as an attractive force, using the term "gurutvākarṣaṇam (गुरुत्वाकर्षणम्)" to describe it:
+Brahmagupta was the first Indian scholar to describe gravity as an attractive force, and used the term "gurutvākarṣaṇam" in Sanskrit to describe it.

 The earth on all its sides is the same; all people on the earth stand upright, and all heavy things fall down to the earth by a law of nature, for it is the nature of the earth to attract and to keep things, as it is the nature of water to flow ...
 If a thing wants to go deeper down than the earth, let it try.
 The earth is the only low thing, and seeds always return to it, in whatever direction you may throw them away, and never rise upwards from the earth.
 (Note: The source of this quote is Al-Biruni's India (c.
 1030).)

 Astronomy

 Brahmagupta directed a great deal of criticism towards the work of rival astronomers, and his Brāhmasphuṭasiddhānta displays one of the earliest schisms among Indian mathematicians.
 The division was primarily about the application of mathematics to the physical world, rather than about the mathematics itself.
 In Brahmagupta's case, the disagreements stemmed largely from the choice of astronomical parameters and theories.
 Critiques of rival theories appear throughout the first ten astronomical chapters and the eleventh chapter is entirely devoted to criticism of these theories, although no criticisms appear in the twelfth and eighteenth chapters.

 In chapter seven of his Brāhmasphuṭasiddhānta, entitled Lunar Crescent, Brahmagupta rebuts the idea that the Moon is farther from the Earth than the Sun.
 He does this by explaining the illumination of the Moon by the Sun.